 Pros

-- A higher ratio of feathers to down provides a good value
+• Higher ratio of feathers to down

-- Supports sustainable and ethical sourcing practices.
+• Supports sustainable and ethical sourcing practices

 Cons